Amy67872/SeniorHelp/README.md

 ## Key Features
 - **Fall Detection Logic**: Identifies potential falls and triggers appropriate responses
 - **Emergency Calling**: Enables quick access to emergency contacts
-- **Simplified Directions**: Provides easy access to frequently visited locations
+- **Simplified Directions**: Provides easy access to frequently visited locations without having to type it in
 - **Medication Reminders**: Supports users in managing daily medication routines
 - **Accessible Interface**: Designed with clarity and ease of use in mind